jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.bkgd(ch[, attr])

-   Set the background property of the window to the character *ch*, with attributes *attr*.
+   Sets the background property of the window to the character *ch*, with attributes *attr*.
 The change is then applied to every character position in that window: